Now Available In Paperback Wherever Books Are Sold!

 “Ethan is the future of Buddhism.” -Sharon Salzberg (from the book’s foreword)

 “A beautiful guide and invitation to a sane life.
 Refreshingly straightforward, accessible, skillful and kind.” – Jack Kornfield, author of the Wise Heart

 “[Ethan is] a supercool, deeply kind brainiac—imagine a very chilled-out blend of Pauls Auster and Rudd—who is also to-the-cushion born.” -Sally Singer, Vogue.com

 Nichtern lays out a relatable account of the contemporary “commuter,” who struggles to find a sense of home and moves through life with her eyes fixated on an ambiguous “elsewhere.”
 [This] book offers compassionate, practical, and largely secular guidance rooted in his Buddhist practice.
 In an age of increasing fragmentation and restlessness, Nichtern offers accessible antidotes to everyday feelings of disorientation, distraction, and dissatisfaction. -Vice

-“…Makes ancient Buddhist teachings and texts approachable, contemporary, and relevant….Valuable for readers looking for an introduction to Buddhist teachings as they relate to meditation practice or for those searching for ways to live their lives in the here and now.” -Library Journal (Starred Review)
+“…Makes ancient Buddhist teachings and texts approachable, contemporary, and relevant….Valuable for readers looking for an introduction to Buddhist teachings as they relate to meditation practice or for those searching for ways to live their lives in the here and now.” -Library Journal (Starred Review, Best Books of 2015)

 “Nichtern offers a wise, humane, and deeply sympathetic introduction to the practice of Buddhism…Not to be confused with Jim Harrison’s book of the same name, the product of another bodhisattva, though both are steeped in the same spirit.
 Thoughtful and helpful alike.” – Kirkus Reviews